tytydraco/yessleep/out/I_Hate_My_Dumb_Dead_Brother.md

 "Bitch I will come out of this truck and put a piece of you in every garbage can on the end of every driveway in front of every house in this idyllic little fucking community."

-I relaxed a bit.
-Cleaning their memories... that was at least not as extreme or final.

 "Violent threat.
 Lost your cool.
-You lose the debate."
+I win the debate."

 "Fucking fine."

+I relaxed a bit.
+Cleaning their memories... that was at least not as extreme or final.

 Toby drove off again... and again, we came to a stop.

 "C'mon out."

 I slowly lifted the tarp and slid up over the side of the truck bed, falling onto the ground on my back.
-Toby had drive up beside my house, in a spot concealed by fences and trees.
+Toby had driven up beside my house, in a spot concealed by fences and trees.

 "Go home.
 Mom and dad won't remember anything that happened in the past 24 to 72 hours."